 1. Do you believe habeas corpus should ever be suspended, allowing the U.S. government to imprison individuals without formal charges or a right to a fair trial?
 What about in times of rebellions or invasions (9/11 & Pearl Harbor)?

-2. This past June the State of New York suspended Habeas Corpus for citizens protesting the murder of George Floyd.
+2. Two summers ago, the State of New York suspended Habeas Corpus for citizens protesting the murder of George Floyd.
 Do you believe it is right for the government to suspend Habeas Corpus rights for New Yorkers who were arrested in their protest of the killing of George Floyd?
 Why or why not?
 Explain your answer.
 View the link to the article on New York/Habeas Corpus: Show evidence from the article incorporated in your response for full credit.